-When crafting Bourbon Milk Punch at home, the first step is to measure two ounces each of bourbon, cream and whole milk and one ounce of simple syrup.
+The first step in this recipe is to measure two ounces each of bourbon, cream and whole milk and one ounce of simple syrup.
 We use a Japanese jigger in this and other cocktail recipes to ensure accurate measurements and clean pours.

-You’ll want to pour each liquid directly into a shaker.
-We always use a Boston shaker since it’s easy to use and clean.
+Pour each liquid directly into a shaker.
+We always use a Boston shaker since it’s easy to use and quick to clean.
 Our pretty shakers alway leak and are occasionally difficult to open.

 Next, measure a quarter teaspoon of vanilla extract and pour it into the shaker with the other liquids.

 Once all of the liquids are in the closed shaker, shake vigorously until they’re thoroughly mixed and chilled.
 This step typically takes us 20 to 30 seconds.